Efficient Stochastic Optimisation via Sequential Monte Carlo: Experimental Details

 \subsection{Reward tuning of Langevin processes}

 Here, we consider the reward tuning of a \emph{stationary Langevin sampler}, whose invariant distribution is a Gaussian mixture with learnable mixture weights.
-This setup mirrors that of Section 5.1 in \citet{marion2025implicit}, which we utilise to compare their proposed method, termed throughout as \gls*{ImpDiff}, with our \gls*{SOSMC} method, as well as a nested inner-loop baseline method, specifically that of \gls*{SOUL}.
+This setup mirrors that of Section 5.1 in \citet{marion2025implicit}, which we utilise to compare their proposed method, termed throughout as \gls*{ImpDiff}, with our \gls*{SOSMC} method, for a variety of kernel choices, as well as a nested inner-loop baseline method, specifically that of \gls*{SOUL}.

 \textbf{Setup.} In accordance with \citet{marion2025implicit}, we parameterise a family of potentials $V(\cdot, \theta) : \mathbb{R}^2 \to \mathbb{R}$, with parameters $\theta \in \mathbb{R}^{m}$, of the form